anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * PKI CA: Performs certificate generation by signing the certificate structure requested in already authenticated and authorized certification requests.

-Based on the diagram in Section 2.1 of BRSKI {{RFC8995}} and the architectural changes, the original protocol flow is divided into three phases showing commonalities and differences to the original approach as follows.
+Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into three phases showing commonalities and differences to the original approach as follows.